NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             by the system to connect from a user's workspace to your cluster.

-- Error “the requested VM size not available in the current region”, when requesting a non-default compute
+            .. rubric:: Error “the requested VM size not available in the current region”, when requesting a non-default compute
                VM/instance[\ `edit </index.php?title=FAQ&action=edit&section=64>`__\ ]